-New York State, city of New York and city of Yonkers estimated income tax for 2005
+New York State, New York City, and Yonkers estimated income tax for 2006

-Enter the amount of overpayment from line 62 that you want credited to your New York State, New York City and Yonkers estimated income tax for 2005.
-Do not include any amount that you claimed as a refund on line 63.
-Subtract line 63 from line 62 to determine how much you can apply to 2005.
-This election to apply all or part of the amount overpaid to your 2005 estimated income tax generally cannot be changed after April 15, 2005.
+Enter the amount of overpayment from line 67 that you want credited to your New York State, New York City and Yonkers estimated income tax for 2006.
+Do not include any amount that you claimed as a refund on line 68.
+Subtract line 68 from line 67 to determine how much you can apply to 2006.
+This election to apply all or part of the amount overpaid to your 2006 estimated income tax generally cannot be changed after April 17, 2006 (April 18, 2006, if you file your federal return at the IRS Service Center in Andover, MA).